kivalu/Craigslist-Rental-Stats/README.md

 conda -V
 ```

-If you see `conda x.x.x` as result, you know you successfully installed it.
+If you see `conda x.x.x` as result (where x is a number), you know you successfully installed it.

 ## Step 2: Clone Repository